By Connie Hardy, content specialist, AgMRC, Iowa State University, firstname.lastname@example.org.

 Supply Chain Elements

 The location of ethanol plants is critical to their profitability.
-Favorable locations are those near to ample corn supplies to reduce corn transportation costs and local basis effects.
+Favorable locations are those near ample corn supplies in order to reduce corn transportation costs and local basis effects.
 In addition, access to natural gas pipelines, electricity transmission lines, rail service and highways are important factors.
 Ethanol cannot be blended with gasoline and then transported in pipelines because of its tendency to collect water that cannot later be removed.
 Therefore, 75 percent of ethanol is transported by rail and 25 percent by truck to blenders and retailers.
 In addition, proximity to users of ethanol byproducts (distillers grains, oil, carbon dioxide) is important for profitability.

-Bioenergy Briefing Room, Economic Research Service, USDA.
+Bioenergy, Economic Research Service, USDA.

 Iowa Grain Quality Initiative, Iowa State University.